Should you register for a GST/HST account?

 When you register you may request that any refunds or rebates be directly deposited into your account.
 Direct deposit is a confidential, safe, convenient, dependable, and timesaving way to receive your GST/HST refund or rebate payments.
-For more information, see Form RC366, Direct Deposit Request - GST/HST, Payroll and/or Corporation Income Tax.
+For more information, see Form RC366, Direct Deposit Request for Businesses.

 You have told us:

 - I don't provide only exempt goods and services

 - My worldwide GST/HST taxable supplies are not more than the small supplier limit of $30,000 in a single calendar quarter or over the past four consecutive calendar quarters

 - Guide RC4022, General Information for GST/HST Registrants

 - Guide RC4070, Information for Small Canadian Businesses

 - Booklet RC2, The Business Number and Your Canada Revenue Agency Program Accounts

 - Form RC1, Request for a Business Number (BN)